-Søren Riishøj, Associate Professor Emeritus with a specialisation in Eastern Europe, University of Southern Denmark.
+Søren Riishøj, Associate Professor Emeritus with a specialization in Eastern Europe, University of Southern Denmark.
 Specific focus on Central- and Eastern Europe, EU security policy and Russia/Ukraine.
-Former member of parliament, Socialist People’s Party.
+A former Member of Parliament, Socialist People’s Party.

 Trine Pertou Mach, Blogger and former Chair of Action Aid Denmark.

-Tue Magnussen, MA in History; MA in Geography and International Development; worked at the Rehabilitation and Research Centre fro Torture Victims, 1999-2011.
+Tue Magnussen, MA in History; MA in Geography and International Development; worked at the Rehabilitation and Research Centre for Torture Victims, 1999-2011.